The Geometry of Inner Speech

 One Operator Over Live and Stored Traces

-Push the projectional model and it dissolves a distinction we usually treat as fundamental.
+Push the projectional model and it recasts a distinction we usually treat as fundamental.
 Thinking, remembering, and imagining look like three different faculties.
-On this account they are three uses of one representational space, differing only in which coordinates are active and where the input comes from.
-Thought lives in the full conceptual manifold.
-Memory reactivates a stored trajectory through it.
-Imagination and inner speech render partial projections of either — live or stored — for local inspection.
+On this account they can use overlapping representational spaces while differing in active features, inputs, and control.
+Thought recruits distributed conceptual structure.
+Memory can reactivate stored traces through it.
+Imagination and inner speech may render partial projections of live or stored content for local inspection.

-So we do not, strictly, think in words.
-We project thoughts into words, for the same reason we render a three-dimensional model onto a two-dimensional screen: to make it inspectable by the very system that produced it.
-The words are an interface, not the engine.
+So the account suggests that we do not only think in words.
+We can project richer thought into words, as we render a three-dimensional model onto a two-dimensional screen: to make some of it inspectable by the system that produced it.
+The words are an interface, not the whole engine.

-And the principle does not stop at audition.
-If every conscious modality is a projection from a high-dimensional representational field onto a lower-dimensional sensory subspace, then inner speech is one instance of something general.
-Vision, audition, proprioception — each is an internal surface onto which the mind renders its own dynamics so as to observe them.
-The mind perceives itself by projecting.
-Inner speech is simply the auditory mode of introspection, the case where the chosen surface happens to be the cortex that also hears.
-When you speak inwardly, you are not hearing your voice in imagination.
-You are watching the geometry of thought collapse into sound.
+And the proposal may not stop at audition.
+If conscious modalities partly render high-dimensional representational activity into lower-dimensional working formats, inner speech would be one instance of something general.
+Vision, audition, and proprioception could each provide an internal surface through which the mind encounters selected aspects of its own dynamics.
+Inner speech would then be an auditory mode of introspection, using some of the machinery also involved in hearing.
+When you speak inwardly, on this picture, you are watching the geometry of thought compressed into sound.

 That closing generalization matters for what comes later in this volume.
-A system that perceives itself by projecting onto internal surfaces is exactly the architecture that the Modeler-Schema account of consciousness requires — and the narrating voice, the Controller reporting on experiences it renders but does not constitute, is the inner monologue seen from the inside.
-The projection is the mechanism; the narration is one of its outputs.
+A system that monitors itself through internal renderings is compatible with the Modeler-Schema account of consciousness, and a narrating Controller could report on representations it does not wholly constitute.
+The projection is a candidate mechanism; narration is one possible output.

 The Inner Monologue Fallacy